decabyte/arff_matlab/README.md

 Keep in mind that some features are missing but feel free to add them or suggest some changes by cloning the git repository and sending a pull request.

-For more info about this project read [http://decabyte.it/projects/arff-reader-writer-for-matlab/](http://decabyte.it/projects/arff-reader-writer-for-matlab/).
+For more info about this project: [http://decabyte.it/projects/arff-reader-writer-for-matlab/](http://decabyte.it/projects/arff-reader-writer-for-matlab/).

 ## Usage